pramodkalyan/NIM-game/README.md

 # NIM-game
 NIM is a two player game .
-Here user plays with the computer . it is developed here in Python
+Here user plays with the computer